One team. One goal. Clear proof of fit.

 The starting pattern is focused, manageable, and easy to explain internally.

-One defined cohort
+One defined team

 One clear development context or theme